cissic/cissic.github.io/_posts/2022-12-27-configuring-and-installing-emacs.md

                      (call-interactively 'org-babel-tangle)
                 ))

-        2. Tangle the block of code given by the name
+        2.  tangle the block of code given by the name

                 (defun mb/org-babel-tangle-named-block(block-name)
                   (interactive)